jalkoby/tt/readme.md

 - easy to use from day one & minimum to write (nobody likes to write a long and obvious method names)
 - have a clear defaults

-## Requirements

-Dos-T is tested against Ruby 1.9.3+.
-If your application uses Ruby on Rails the framework version should be 3.2+

-## Setup

-Just add `gem "t_t"` into your Gemfile and run `bundle`.

 ## Usage

 Dos-T adds an extra helper method `tt` into your controllers, mailers & views.
 The best way to explain all features